-Yodi S. Hailemariam focuses her practice on U.S. and cross-border information governance, data privacy, cybersecurity, electronic discovery, legal analytics, artificial intelligence and the Internet of Things.
+Yodi S. Hailemariam, CIPP-US, focuses her practice on U.S. and cross-border information governance, data privacy, cybersecurity, electronic discovery, legal analytics, artificial intelligence and the Internet of Things.
 Yodi has experience in a wide range of industries, including technology, health care, pharmaceuticals and life sciences, intellectual property, insurance and financial services.
 Yodi has extensive experience advising on cross-border data issues, particularly with respect to Asia and the European Union.

 A frequent author, speaker and panelist on “all things data,” Yodi advises companies regarding electronic discovery in complex civil litigations, white collar defense, and corporate investigations; information governance and records management policies and programs; and data privacy, security and regulatory compliance.
 Yodi is also experienced in leveraging data analytics to achieve better, more efficient and more cost-effective results for clients.
 Yodi advises the firm and its clients on the development and use of analytics models that enable insight, data storytelling, and economic value generation.